 It takes a special calling to be an elementary school teacher.

 The Bachelor of Arts in Elementary Education is designed for future elementary school teachers, kindergarten through sixth grade.
 Through this program, the student will gain the skills to communicate effectively with diverse learners, particularly in urban school districts, and to promote the intellectual, physical, emotional, and social development of young minds.
+As the only college in Newark, NJ with a BA in Elementary Education, we’re putting it to work for our community.
+Newark teachers starting salary $62,000*

 It takes a special calling to be an elementary school teacher.
 Teachers must be creative, experienced, knowledgeable, and discerning in order to give elementary students the strong beginning they need.
 If you believe you have this calling to inspire the next generation to become tomorrow’s leaders, then our Bachelor of Arts in Elementary Education is right for you!